tasemgt/top-songs-de-pipeline/README.md

 Billboard Top Songs Data Engineering Project 🎶 📊
 ========
-This is the project submission for the [DE Zoomcamp 2025](https://github.com/DataTalksClub/data-engineering-zoomcamp).
-It features the designing and building of a complete end-to-end data engineering pipeline for the Billboard Top Songs dataset using modern tools and best practices.
+This project features the designing and building of a complete end-to-end data engineering pipeline for the Billboard Top Songs dataset using modern tools and best practices.

 About the Dataset